-Florida Statutes § 95.11 gives you four years from the date of the injury to file a personal injury lawsuit for negligence.
+Florida Statutes § 95.11 gives you two years from the date of the injury to file a personal injury lawsuit for negligence.
 However, the deadline varies depending on the facts of your TBI claim.
 If you miss the filing deadline, you could lose your chance to pursue compensation, so it is best to contact our traumatic brain injury lawyers in Sebring, FL as soon as possible.

 Complete a Free Case Evaluation form now

 Understanding the Catastrophic Effects of a Traumatic Brain Injury

 Traumatic brain injuries can be mild, moderate, or severe.
 Despite the terminology, even mild brain injuries and concussions can cause debilitating and disruptive symptoms.
 Moderate to severe TBI is often considered a catastrophic injury under Florida Statutes § 960.03.

 A victim of catastrophic traumatic brain injury may experience the following long-term effects:

 These are just a few of the lifelong effects a TBI survivor could experience.
 In severe cases, the patient may pass away due to TBI-related issues such as seizures, drug poisoning, infections, and pneumonia.

 Contact a Traumatic Brain Injury Attorney in Sebring, FL for a Free Case Review